easybuilders/easybuild-docs/docs/contributing.md

     As a workaround,

     - use `--robot-paths` to override the robot search path set via the alias, and
-    - use the environment variable `EASYBUILD_ROBOT_PATHS` to explicitly modify the robot search path.
+    - use the environment variable `EASYBUILD_ROBOT_PATHS` to access the the robot search path set by the alias so that you can append to it.

     For instance to append to the development robot search path, use the following command.